Kymberly loves to cook, bake, and preserve. She enjoys experimenting in the kitchen and coming up with delicious (healthy) recipes!

 Minced or chopped kale contains a potent anti-cancer chemical—sulforaphane.
 To ensure this is not lost, the best cooking methods are steaming, stir-frying, or microwaving.

 You can also use it fresh in salads with strongly flavored dressings, or in green smoothies.

-Purple or white and green variants are often used as an ornamental plant, or sometimes even as a pretty serving decoration for meals.
-These variants are most certainly edible, but may be stronger in flavor.
+Purple or white and green variants are often used as ornamental plants, or sometimes even as a pretty serving decoration for meals.
+These variants are most certainly edible but may be stronger in flavor.